 Eastminster is more engaged in mission than ever before.
 Our many current mission projects and partnerships need supporters and participants at many levels.
 Check out the list below, look for just one way you could help us go all-in for mission this year.

-Cobb Pregnancy Services (CPS) is a non-profit, non-denominational Christian organization that helps anyone is a crisis pregnancy regardless of age, race creed, nationality, country, marital status, circumstances of conception or condition of the unborn baby.
-CPS helps women and men deal with an unexpected pregnancy by providing practical assistance, as well as physical and emotional support, including sharing the Gospel of Jesus Christ.
-Visit CPS online at www.cobbpregnancy.org.
+First Care Women’s Clinic is a non-profit, non-denominational Christian organization that helps anyone is a crisis pregnancy regardless of age, race creed, nationality, country, marital status, circumstances of conception or condition of the unborn baby.
+FCWC helps women and men deal with an unexpected pregnancy by providing practical assistance, as well as physical and emotional support, including sharing the Gospel of Jesus Christ.
+Visit FCWC online at www.firstcarewomensclinic.com.